fenago/deep-learning-for-nlp/Lab Guides/chapter_12/Lab_7.md

-Chapter 12
-How to Develop Word Embeddings with Gensim
+# How to Develop Word Embeddings with Gensim
 Word embeddings are a modern approach for representing text in natural language processing.
 Embedding algorithms like Word2Vec and GloVe are key to the state-of-the-art results achieved by neural network models on natural language processing problems like machine translation.